 As you approach retirement it’s an ideal time to revisit your investment strategy.
-Completing our can help you choose which strategy could be best for you.
+Completing our or our can help you choose which strategy could be best for you.
 If you’re still not sure, our friendly team can help you plan an investment strategy to take you through your retirement.

 We can help

 Whether as a sounding board, providing specific advice or simply someone to talk to, we are here to help.
 Feel free to call us on 0508 347 437.

 *If you joined KiwiSaver (or a complying fund) before 1 July 2019, a 5 year minimum membership requirement applies if you were aged 60 or over when you joined.
 Once you’ve reached the age of 65 you can opt out of this requirement and make a partial or full withdrawal, however if you do so you will forego your entitlement to the government contribution and compulsory employer contributions.